 There were broad changes taking place in the society of the times in America, which could be effectively be traced to the European influence.
 This happened in all spheres of activities including health, lifestyles and even the religious beliefs.

 Religion: As opposed to the European concept of a god that controlled everything, the Indian people had spirits for every occasion and need.
 The idea of a singular force simply did not exist, nor the worship of a single thought.

 But more importantly, the Indian belief system involved better integration with nature and its process than any attempt to influence the course of nature.

 Most European settlers used religion conveniently to further their aim of controlling the indigenous people that were living in the ancient land.
 That most European township of the days had a tremendous Christian background only contributed to the faster evangelization of the Indian people.
 It was just that being Christian was considered progressive and civilized and not otherwise.

 In the traditional cultures across the world, it was the large landlords who more or less decided what was permissible and what was not.
 It is this mentality that brought the native people right across the world into conflict with the more recent settler communities.
-Who gets to control the most land in effect got to decide what was allowed and what was not.
+Who controls the most land, in effect, got to decide what was allowed and what was not.

 As opposed to a more industrialized setting of the present day society, the older cultures depended more on agriculture.
 Thus, it soon became evident that it was only possible to prosper if there were large tracts of lands to cultivate.